adamkpickering/adamkpickering.github.io/content/on-ansible.md

 In light of Ansible's traditionally static inventory, this became a problem.
 **insert problems of dynamic inventory here**

+**ways in which ansible still was not perfect**

+- configuration drift
+  - ultimately a declarative tool means monitoring

 Another technological development that occurred after Ansible was released was containers.
 While LXC had existed for a while (**how long?** **cgroups, namespaces**), Docker had yet to be released (**when?**).